NuGet: What Is It and Why It Matters For Your Business

 The Surge in Adoption of DevOps

-According to a collective study, the DevOps market is expected to grow from $2.9 bn in 2017 to $6.6 bn in 2022.
-Enterprises are exhibiting a strong inclination towards the adoption of DevOps practices, tools, and technologies.
+According to a global market research study, the DevOps market is expected to grow at a 20% CAGR between 2020 – 2026 reaching a valuation of $17 billion.1 Enterprises are exhibiting a strong inclination towards the adoption of DevOps practices, tools, and technologies.

 Imagine if your software development team develops a complex application using multiple libraries.
 The update of these libraries is automated and simplified in a single click, making software development smoother.
 Thus, increasing the productivity of your team while adopting DevOps best practices and methodologies.

-This blog will demonstrate how you can initiate DevOps practice in your business/project.
-We will walk you through NuGet - an open-source official package manager for .NET and how software development teams use NuGet for Continuous Integration and Delivery (CI/CD) environment.
+This blog demonstrates how you can initiate DevOps practice in your business/project.
+We will walk you through NuGet - an open-source official package manager for .NET and how software development teams use NuGet for the Continuous Integration and Delivery (CI/CD) environment.
 But before we deep dive into NuGet, let's understand the business need for NuGet.

 The Business Need of NuGet